Back to news

 • Tool sharing, agents can draw on the same set of tools

-The framework is open source and lives on GitHub.
+The framework is open source and lives on GitHub (opens in a new tab).

 Price: Free (open source)